andrewbolster/andrewbolster.github.io/_posts/2010-04-16-shaded-headers.markdown

 ---
 author: admin
+categories:
+- Instructional
 comments: true
 date: 2010-04-16 16:25:46+00:00
 layout: post
 slug: shaded-headers
-title: Shaded Headers in Thematic
-categories:
-- Instructional
 tags:
+- gradient
 - blog
+- tutorial
+- design
+- web
 - css
+- wordpress
+- html
+- web-design
+- thematic-child-theme
 - jquery
-- web
-- web-design
-- wordpress
+title: Shaded Headers in Thematic
 ---

 So, as you can see the blog is sporting a new, cleaner look.
 Nothing better than experimenting!
 One of the nicer aspects of the new setup is the shaded headers (ie. `<h1>`/`<h2>` tags).